NOAA-EMC/global-workflow/README.md

 In each of the XX_settings file, the first line is the title and label of this piece of file.
 For example: "ice_defaults: &ice_defaults".
 By doing this, CROW will be able to locate "ice_defaults" to here when reads "doc.ice_defaults" in the defaults/case.yaml.
 The following lines are standard key-value pairs.

+In order to add new variable and set a default, you could either add "Varname : Value" pair into an existing YAML files in workflow/default, or create a new YAML file under workflow/default.
+The later solution should only be chosen when the earlier one doesn't work out.